OctopusDeploy/docs/src/pages/docs/security/users-and-teams/service-accounts.md

 :::

 :::div{.hint}
-This Service account is not very useful until it [belongs to one or more teams](/docs/security/users-and-teams/), and has one or more [Octopus API keys](/docs/octopus-rest-api/how-to-create-an-api-key) associated with it
+This Service account is not very useful until it [belongs to one or more teams](/docs/security/users-and-teams/), and has one or more [OpenID Connect Identities](/docs/octopus-rest-api/open-id-connect) or [Octopus API keys](/docs/octopus-rest-api/how-to-create-an-api-key) associated with it.
 :::

+## OpenID Connect (OIDC)

+You can use [OpenID Connect (OIDC)](/docs/octopus-rest-api/open-id-connect) to automate Octopus with another service without needing to provision or manage API Keys.
+To do this you configure a specific *OIDC Identity* for the external system which allows it to connect to Octopus securely.

+## API Keys

 :::figure
 ![Service account API Key](/docs/security/users-and-teams/images/service-account-apikey.png)